It’s a dreaded feeling that I know only too well: the frustration of my boyfriend once again coming too quickly when we have sex.

 15) Work on any sexual performance anxiety

-If your man feels anxious and stressed about pleasing you, both the physical and mental tension can affect his lasting time.
-If he feels less pressure, and that you’re happy and enjoying your sex life together, then it could help him last longer.
+If he feels anxious and stressed about pleasing you, both the physical and mental tension can affect his lasting time.
+If he feels less pressure, and that you’re happy and enjoying your sex life together, it can help him keep control.

-So even if he does climax early every time, making him feel that you still enjoy the physicality will help in the long run.
+So even if he does come quickly every time, making him feel that you still enjoy the physicality will help in the long run.
 If you think he struggles with anxiety, have a read of this longer article about sexual performance anxiety, and see if he’ll look at it too.

 What to do if you haven’t told your partner it’s an issue